 And while people’s use of words like “really” and “incredibly” went up during stress, their use of third-person plural pronouns like “they” or “their” went down, which was likely because people tend to focus on themselves when tensions are high, researchers suggest.

 While the clinicians examined each participant’s self-reported stress and anxiety levels, they found that studying language’s connection to 50 genes that are known to be affected by stressful situations was a more accurate way to probe the language-stress relationship.
 Participants whose genes showed a disposition toward stress, not only used more function words like “really” and “very,” but they also talked less overall.

 “Language reflects how people connect with their world, but who would ever have thought that gene expression would be related to language?” said University of Texas at Austin psychologist James Pennebaker to Nature.
 “It’s such an exciting new way of thinking.”

-If you are currently stressing out over the amount of work you need to do IN your business and the time you are spending ON your business is suffering, we are here to help!
+If you are currently showing signs of stress over the amount of work you need to do in your business; and the time you are spending on your business is suffering, we are here to help!

 Contact us TODAY for a no-obligation 30-minute Breakthrough call.